 NTRK gene fusions have been found in more than 25 different cancer types, including, sarcoma, non-small cell lung cancer (NSCLC), salivary cancer, secretory breast cancer, and papillary thyroid cancer.

 If you or a loved one has cancer, talk to your doctor about testing for the NTRK gene fusion.
-There are FDA-approved tests available to see if ROZLYTREK is right for you.

 Discover a list of tips to get the conversation started.